-In 2021, all new students who have been resident in the UK for a period of at least three years (not for the purposes of education), commencing their first undergraduate degree and with a household income of £27,500 or less will be invited to become a Crankstart Scholar (www.ox.ac.uk/crankstart).
-This includes a non-repayable Crankstart Bursary worth up to £5,000 per year towards study and living costs.
+In 2022, all new students who have been resident in the UK for a period of at least three years (not for the purposes of education), commencing their first undergraduate degree and with a household income of £27,500 or less will be invited to become a Crankstart Scholar (www.ox.ac.uk/crankstart).
+If your household income is assessed as being £5,000 or less, you will receive an annual bursary of £5,500 towards study and living costs.
+If your household income is between £5,000 and £27,500 you will receive an annual bursary of £4,700.
 The Crankstart Scholarship also provides access to funded internships to develop employability skills, volunteering opportunities and social and community building events.